worldchampio/weather/README.md

 https://frost.met.no/auth/requestCredentials.html

-The client id can then assigned in `src/weather.py` to `client_id`.
+The client id can then be assigned in `src/weather.py` to `client_id`.
 (Don't upload it anywhere, store it locally).
 Currently, it is read from a `.txt` that must be placed in `src` and named `secret.txt`, and first line from the first character should be your client id.

 ## Quick start
 ```console